Iterth/Axiom-Internals/README.md

-v# Axiom Internals - Advanced Forensic and Analysis Suite
+# Axiom Internals - Advanced Forensic and Analysis Suite

 Axiom Internals is a cybersecurity tool made for deep system analysis and threat hunting.
 Thanks to its fast C++ core engine and modern Python PySide6 UI, nothing happening on your system goes unnoticed.